All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 Sewing details here.
-Provides better coverage and better ventilation than rain jacket at much lower weight.
-165 grams.
+Provides better coverage and better ventilation than rain jacket at lower weight.

 Sunday Afternoon Charter Hat, size L, purchased at REI.
-Mostly nylon, with some sort of foam in brim.
-Brim much stiffer than other nylon hats I tried at store.
+Mostly nylon, with foam in brim.
+Brim much stiffer than typical nylon wide-brim hats.
 Adjustable sizing, so can be loosened to allow wearing thick insulated hat underneath in cold conditions.
 Chinstrap keeps hat in place in strong winds.
 In milder conditions, I prefer to push chinstrap behind head.
-To prevent hat from being blown off by sudden gust, with or without chinstrap in place, I attach to shirt with keeper cord: 20" of thin black braided dacron, with loop on one end for attaching to hanging loop on shirt, mitten hook on other end for hooking to chinstrap.
+To prevent hat from being blown off by sudden gust, with or without chinstrap in place, attach to shirt using keeper cord: 20" of thin black braided dacron, with loop on one end for attaching to hanging loop on shirt, mitten hook on other end for hooking to chinstrap.
 110 grams.

 Sewing details here.
 Worn over crown of wide-brim hat during hunting season.
-Can also be used to mark location of pack, when leaving it temporarily (such as to fetch water), since pack and other gear is neutral colored and inconspicuous.
-15 grams.
+Stored in crown of wide-brim hat to provide padding in case head bumped against overhanging rocks, tree branches, low ceilings, etc. Can be used to mark location of pack, when leaving it temporarily (such as to fetch water), since pack and other gear is neutral colored and inconspicuous.

 Sewing details here.
 Worn alone on cold mornings while doing exercises.
 Otherwise, worn under wide-brim hat.
 Provides surprising amount of warmth for very little weight.
-Allows modulating warmth easily while hiking/biking, since it can easily be put on and taken off and small size allows easy storage in neck purse.
-25 grams.
+Allows modulating warmth easily while hiking/biking, since easy to put on and take off and small size allows easy storage in neck purse.

 Sewing details here.
-Cut trim to minimize heat loss due to bellows effect.
 Stored inside stuff sack to make pillow at night.
-470 grams.

 Sewing details here.
 Sewn-in elastic waist and belt, side seam pockets.
 Comfortable enough to wear without underwear.
 Legs can be rolled up in warm weather for ventilation.
 Provided fabric has a firm hand, legs will stay rolled up without difficulty.
 Pants can be hiked up by rolling waistband, so as to prevent inner thighs from rubbing and chafing when hiking in hot and humid weather.
-Pants are more difficult to replace than shirts, so always bring two long pants when hiking in Europe.
-In addition to replacement in case primary pants are damaged, spare pants can be used for sleeping, in case primary pants are wet, and for wearing about town, while primary pants are drying after being laundered.
-285 grams when made of 4-ply Taslan.
+Pants more difficult to replace than shirts, so always bring two long pants when hiking in Europe.
+In addition to replacement in case primary pants are damaged, spare pants can be used for sleeping, in case primary pants get wet while hiking, and as second layer under primary pants in cold dry weather.